graphcore/examples/applications/popart/resnext_inference/README.md

 (popart) $ python resnext_inference_launch.py --batch_size 6
 ```

-Logging data, including throughput, is written per subprocess in `logs/`.
+Logging data, including throughput, is written per subprocess in `logs/` and aggregated over all subprocesses in stdout.
 Outputs are fetched but not written to file.
 This can be changed in 'resnext101.py', where outputs are saved as `results`.

 ## Options